MTry/homebridge-smart-irrigation/README.md

 1. Install [homebridge](https://github.com/nfarina/homebridge#installation-details)
 2. Install this plugin: `npm install -g git+https://github.com/MTry/homebridge-smart-irrigation.git`
 3. Sign up at the [OpenWeatherMap API](https://openweathermap.org/api) and retrieve your API key (if you want scheduling).
-The free tier allows you 1000 API calls a day and this plugin will make only a couple!
+The free tier allows  1000 API calls a day and this plugin will make only a couple!
 4. Gather the mean daily Solar Radiation figures for your location in kWh/day.
 Please read the settings section for more details
 5. Configure the settings